 Sightseeing tour in Sibiu, visit: Piata Mare (The Big Square), Piata Mica (The Little Square), Piata Huet (Huet Square), Iron Bridge, Biserica Evanghelica (The Evanghelical Church) and Mitropolia (The Orthodox Church).

-The accommodation in Sibiel at a guesthouse and the traditionally dinner with organic, fresh, home made food are included.
+The accommodation in Sibiel at a guesthouse with a traditional dinner with organic, fresh, home made food.

 **Between 1st of July and 15th October, the Transfagarasan Road is usually open and we can visit the Curtea de Arges Monastery; when the weather conditions do not permit it and the road is closed, we will visit the Cozia Monastery, which is located on the beautiful Olt river Valley